JonasPrimbs/oidc-e2ea-server/README.md

 #### 5.1.
 Login to Keycloak Admin Console

-Open your browser and go to [http://op.localhost/admin/](http://op.localhost/admin/) and *sign in* with the credentials generated in the following files:
+Open your browser and go to [http://op.localhost/admin/ (external URL)](http://op.localhost/admin/) and *sign in* with the credentials generated in the following files:
-- Username: `~/oidc-e2ea-server/.secrets/op_username.txt`
+- Username: `/.secrets/op_username.txt`
-- Password: `~/oidc-e2ea-server/.secrets/op_password.txt`
+- Password: `/.secrets/op_password.txt`

 #### 5.2.
 Create Realm